davidusb-geek/emhass/README.md

 ```
 Before running any valuable command you need to modify the `config_emhass.yaml` and `secrets_emhass.yaml` files.
 These files should contain the information adapted to your own system.
 To do this take a look at the special section for this in the [documentation](https://emhass.readthedocs.io/en/latest/config.html).

-If using Docker, you will need to moify the `config.yaml` file of the add-on repository.
+If using Docker, you will need to modify the `config.yaml` file of the add-on repository.

 Then run the Docker using using:
 ```